Skip to main content

 • Client Secret (clientSecret)

-Request an Access Token
+Step 1: Generate an OAuth2 Access Token

 Make a POST request to the OAuth2 token endpoint.
 Endpoint: